-One full-time veterinary inspector carries out official controls in 16 food establishments of which seven are registered and nine approved (four slaughter establishments and five small meat manufacturing establishments).
-Two temporary veterinary inspectors are contracted for ante-mortem and post-mortem inspection duties and in the event of annual leave, veterinary staff in private veterinary practices carry out meat inspections.
-There is no formal system in place to deal with any potential conflict of interest that might arise.
+One full-time veterinary inspector carries out official controls in four food establishments (in addition one food establishment opens for seasonal poultry slaughter for one or two days a year).
+The county veterinary officer carries out the ante-mortem and post-mortem checks in the two slaughterhouses in the county.
+Two temporary veterinary inspectors are contracted for ante-mortem and post-mortem inspections duties when the county veterinary officer is on leave.
+There is no documented system in place to deal with any potential conflict of interest that might arise for temporary veterinary inspectors, although it is acknowledged this is unlikely (see 4.15).

-Laboratories used by the service are as indicated on the national residue control plan - Monaghan Veterinary Laboratory and Cork County Council.
+Laboratories used by the service are those listed on the national residue control plan: Sligo County Council and Cork County Council.